Lazy Keto Diet 2023: What Is It, Benefits & Meal Plan Examples

 • Snack: Handful of nuts and seeds with sliced apple and cottage cheese and two squares of dark chocolate

-• Drink: Unsweetened nut milks, tea, bulletproof coffee, filtered water with lemon
+• Drink: Unsweetened nut milk, tea, bulletproof coffee, filtered water with lemon

 Tips For A Lazy Keto Diet

-Starting any new diet can be daunting and take some getting used to.
+Starting any new diet can be daunting and takes some getting used to.
 Here are a few key tips that can help you adjust and stick to a lazy keto diet:

 • Take advantage of not having to track all your macronutrients.
 Really let go.
 Just focus on keeping your carbs low.
 Otherwise, don’t give your other macronutrients a second thought.